ayushan003/walde/README.md

 ### 6.3 What WALDE does not solve

 WALDE does not protect against uniform high-cardinality access with no recurrence (see Section 7 for measured analysis).
 It does not eliminate tail latency from lock contention — at 8 threads, slab CAS contention measurably degrades throughput (Section 9.3).
 The async demotion path bounds steady-state queue depth but does not guarantee bounded demotion latency under sustained L1 eviction pressure.
-No disk or NVMe backend is implemented.

 ---